 pictures courtesy of Sergey Bezgodov

-One of the first Russian art environments with a decorated exterior presented in this weblog (in march 2011) was the one created by Sergey Kirillov, the blacksmith of the small community of Kunara, some 70 kms west of Yekaterinburg.
+One of the first Russian art environments with a decorated exterior presented in this weblog (in March 2011) was the one created by Sergey Kirillov, the blacksmith of the small community of Kunara, some 70 km north of Yekaterinburg.

-It looks like art environments get increasing attention in Russia
+It seems that art environments get increasing attention in Russia